top of page

 Introducing a Historic Photography Exhibition

-The Music Photo Gallery, in partnership with Agustín Squassi, is honored to present a revival of one of the most significant exhibitions in the history of music photography.
+The Music Photo Gallery, in partnership with The-Hoax Studios, is honored to present a revival of one of the most significant exhibitions in the history of music photography.
 The original showcase took place in 1971 at New York City’s Beacon Theatre, featuring Bob Gruen’s striking photographs of Ike & Tina Turner.
 Thefollowing year, in 1972, the exhibition expanded to include a broader selection of his work, incorporating images of other legendary artists such as Bob Dylan, John Lennon & Yoko Ono, Elton John, and Mick Jagger.

 The exhibition was presented at the Westbeth Gallery, where Gruen’s work received its first critical recognition in The New York Times.
 This landmark review cemented his status as a rising talent and set the stage for his ascent as one of the most celebrated photographers of his time.